jmcadam4/design-projects-portfolio/docs/assignments/A01/index.md

 - Have some amount of resistance to sludge buildup due to low quality gas
 - Provide sufficient volumetric flow rate for 60 L/h injector output
 - Maintain > 2 bar of fuel pressure after shutoff (where this pump failed)
-- Lock into place in the fuel tank and form an air tight seal

 Even with these specifications there is a lot of room for an engineer's discretion.
 The engineers behind this product had a head start, as the OE part was already produced and available to reference, so they didn't stray too far from that.
 In order to understand the problem space that the engineers who designed this pump were in, we must first understand the decisions and designs of the engineers who made the original pump.